kellen-miller/not-leader-for-partition-example/README.md

 msg:"produced","broker":"6","to":"request[0{retrying@-1,1(NOT_LEADER_FOR_PARTITION: This server is not the leader for that topic-partition.)}]"
 ```

-If I try to do the same thing with Confluent Cloud, I will see similar behavior, with an event failure loop looking
+I see similar behavior if I do the same thing with Confluent Cloud.
-like:

 **NOTE**: some logs below have an extra log in them added by me (I forked franz-go) because
 if [moving](https://github.com/kellen-miller/franz-go/blob/master/pkg/kgo/sink.go#L857) is true, the `err` is never